 This workshop focuses on the powerful question of what actually makes an outstanding, inspirational manager.
 The event is deliberately designed as an interactive round table for sharing experiences of management, discussing case studies and working out common management tools to help you in the future.

-- What do you have in your own personal, modern tool kit?
+- Which management tools do I have in my own personal, modern tool box?